nilostolte/Sudoku/README.md

 ### Input

-The grid can be initialized using a 9x9 matrix of type `char[][]` or through a linear string containing all the elements, representating empty elements as 0, both given line by line.
+The grid can be initialized using a 9x9 matrix of type `char[][]` or through a linear string containing all the elements, representating empty elements as 0 (or ' . ' in the C or Zig version), both given line by line.
 The `char[][]` is the unique input, however, and it must exist before being able to use any other input format.
 Even though the 9x9 matrix contains characters (it's a `char[][]`), the digits are not represented as ASCII or Unicode characters but rather as integers.
 In other words, the character '0' is actually represented by 0, and so forth.